-This is a non-calculus approach to the principles of mechanics and heat.
-For pre-medical, pre-dental, pre-physical therapy, pre-veterinary medicine, pre-pharmacy, pre-optometry and technology students.
+Fundamental principles of physics, using algebra and trigonometry; the principles and applications of classical mechanics and thermodynamics, including harmonic motion, mechanical waves and sound, physical systems, Newton's Laws of Motion, and gravitation and other fundamental forces; with emphasis on problem solving.
+For pre-medical, predental, pre-physical therapy, pre-veterinary medicine, prepharmacy, pre-optometry and technology students.
 Prerequisite: MATH 1314, and MATH 1316 or MATH 2312/2412, grade "C" or better.
 Prior physics strongly recommended.